dotnet/EntityFramework.Docs/entity-framework/core/index.md

 # Entity Framework Core

-Entity Framework (EF) Core is a lightweight, extensible, [open source](https://github.com/aspnet/EntityFrameworkCore) and cross-platform version of the popular Entity Framework data access technology.
+Entity Framework (EF) Core!!! is a lightweight, extensible, [open source](https://github.com/aspnet/EntityFrameworkCore) and cross-platform version of the popular Entity Framework data access technology.

 EF Core can serve as an object-relational mapper (O/RM), enabling .NET developers to work with a database using .NET objects, and eliminating the need for most of the data-access code they usually need to write.